Skip to content

 • For JSON, we use keys as column names, and infer a common data type from each key’s values.
 To use LOAD FROM with JSON, you need to have the JSON extension installed.
 More details on using LOAD FROM with JSON files is provided on the documentation page for the JSON extension.

-To enforce specific column names and data types when reading, you can use the LOAD WITH HEADERS (<name> <dataType>, ...)
+You can enforce specific column names and data types when reading, by using the LOAD WITH HEADERS (<name> <dataType>, ...)
 FROM ... syntax.

 The following query will first bind the column name to the STRING type and second column age to the INT64 type.
 You can combine this with a WHERE clause to filter the data as needed.